Best things to do in Nicaragua

-A slow discovery is the truest way to get to know a place, and when you are travelling under your own steam your experience goes even deeper.
+A slow discovery is the truest way to get to know a place.
+When you are traveling under your own steam your experience goes even deeper.
 Crossing landscapes on foot allows you to access the region at a local level, by interacting with your surroundings, the climate, people and traditions as you go.
-What better way to get to know the drama of Jordan’s scenery than by travelling it on foot, step by step across the green groves of the north, through desert canyons to Petra’s astounding rock hewn monuments, and beyond to the Red Sea coast.
+What better way to get to know the drama of Jordan’s scenery than by traveling it on foot, step by step across the green groves of the north, through desert canyons to Petra’s astounding rock hewn monuments, and beyond to the Red Sea coast.
+The Jordan hiking trail is a life changing experience.

-The Jordan Trail is celebrating its first anniversary this March, and it’s becoming well known to travellers of the world over as one of the epic, bucket list treks, capturing the attention of adventurous travellers with Jordan in their sights.
-The whole 650 kilometre trail would need a 5-7 week window to complete, but it’s just as feasible to pick a section or two and devote a handful of days to the hike.
+The Jordan Trail opened in 2017 and has become well known to travelers the world over as one of the epic, bucket list treks, capturing the attention of adventurous travelers with Jordan in their sights.
+While the whole 650 kilometer trail would need a 5-7 week window to complete, it’s just as feasible to pick a section or two and devote a handful of days to the hike.

-Jordan is perhaps one of the most overlooked destinations out there, especially as for Europeans it is short haul and compact, meaning you can see a lot in a short trip without having to spend too long on a plane or getting from A to B within Jordan.
-It’s also incredibly diverse, with fertile farmland in the north, the lowest point on earth at the Dead Sea in the centre and the rugged desert cliffs of Petra and Wadi Rum in the south.
-The Jordan trail links all these highlights and opens up this Middle Eastern gem as a serious trekking destination.
+Jordan is perhaps one of the most overlooked destinations out there.
+For Europeans especially it is short haul and compact, meaning you can see a lot in a short trip without having to spend too long on a plane or getting from A to B within Jordan.
+It’s also incredibly diverse, with fertile farmland in the north, the lowest point on earth at the Dead Sea in the center and the rugged desert cliffs of Petra and Wadi Rum in the south.
+The Jordan hiking trail links all these highlights and opens up this Middle Eastern gem as a serious trekking destination.

-The warmth of the Jordanian sun mirrors the welcome you are likely to receive from everyone you meet, as the Jordanians are renowned for their matchless hospitality, and no doubt you will also encounter the wonderful, fragrant cuisine of rice, pulses, spice and herbs.
+The warmth of the Jordanian sun mirrors the welcome you are likely to receive from everyone you meet.
+The Jordanians are renowned for their matchless hospitality.
+There us no doubt you will also encounter the wonderful, fragrant cuisine of rice, pulses, spices and herbs on your travels.
 As you journey from place to place there’s often lots to see and do along the route, from admiring natural features to visiting historic sites and ecotourism projects.
 There’s even a microbrewery on an early stage of the trail!

-The extremely useful Jordan Trail website has comprehensive information detailing each stage of the trek, what you can see along the way and what the terrain is like.
-The 650 kilometres are broken down into eight stages of between 60 and 113 kilometres, each of these further subdivided into 4 – 6 day hikes.
+The Jordan Trail website has comprehensive information detailing each stage of the trek, what you can see along the way and what the terrain is like.
+The 650 kilometers are broken down into eight stages of between 60 and 113 kilometers, each of these further subdivided into 4-6 day hikes.

-Here are some brief introductions to each section and what you can see en route.
+Here are some brief introductions to each section of the Jordan hiking trail, and what you can see en route.

 80 km / 4 days

-Winding through the greenest landscapes in Jordan, this section takes you up hill and down dale among relics of past civilisations.
+Winding through the greenest landscapes in Jordan, this section takes you up hill and down dale among relics of past civilizations.

 Highlights: